South African cities, wineries, an amazing safari and luxury train ride to the mighty Victoria Falls

 The resort also has a particularly good kids club, which they can be left in comfortably for the day as the adults go out exploring.

-Situated in the heart of the V&A Waterfront, the Cape Grace is one of Cape Town’s most famous luxury hotels.
-You can expect world class, personalised service from the Grace in a location perfect for enjoying the restaurants, boutiques and entertainment of this upmarket area.
-The hotel also has a strong focus on contributing to community upliftment and has varuous measures in place to improve their water and energy consumption.
+Situated in the heart of the V&A Waterfront, the Cape Grace is one of Cape Town’s most famous luxury hotels in a location perfect for enjoying the restaurants, boutiques and entertainment of this upmarket area.
+The hotel also has a strong focus on contributing to community upliftment and has various measures in place to improve their water and energy consumption.

-Reflecting its location, the recently refurbished décor has a nautical theme and is full of local detail, with antiques and maps adorning the hallways.
+Reflecting its location, the décor has a nautical theme and is full of local detail, with antiques and maps adorning the hallways.
 In a playful touch, sumptuous chandeliers are adorned with unusual items (such as crockery and kitchenware in the Restaurant area).
-The 120 rooms and suites are spacious, comfortable and elegantly decorated offering views out to Table Mountain, Signal Hill or the Marina.
+The 112 rooms and suites are spacious, comfortable and elegantly decorated, offering views out to Table Mountain, Signal Hill or the Marina.

-The hotel also features a luxurious pool and outdoor deck, a spa on the top floor and a great whiskey bar.
+The hotel also features a heated pool and outdoor deck, along with a spa on the top floor.
+Immerse yourself in the serene ambience of the stylish treatment rooms, unwind in the sauna and refresh your senses in the salt room.
 You can walk straight out into the waterfront area here making it a perennial favourite.

 The Grand Dame, heritage property of Cape Town, the Mount Nelson comes with bags of history and is perhaps the most famous hotel in the city.
 It’s set in large grounds and is made up of a number of different smaller buildings.
 Most rooms have been refurbished with a contemporary refresh, adding comfort and modern touches to the historic décor.
 The bar and restaurant have had a similar treatment making them a popular place to visit for Capetonians (a great sign for any hotel restaurant, particularly in the fickle and competitive Cape Town restaurant scene).